 There is nothing better than a good night's sleep, the kind of slumber that you wake up from ready to attack the day.
 However, we have all had those nights where good sleep eluded us as we tossed and turned in bed and stared at the ceiling.
-When those nights become more common, it can affect your job, your family and your training.
-In fact, sleep deprivation can cause a drop in sex drive, increased weight gain and, over time it can lead to other health issues like depression.
+When those nights become more common, they can affect your job, your family, and your training.
+In fact, sleep deprivation can cause a drop in sex drive, increased weight gain, and can lead to other health issues like depression over time.
 A study conducted in 2000 found that moderate sleep deprivation produces impairments equivalent to those of alcohol intoxication.

 Keeping your stomach up while you are trying to rest can disrupt your sleep.
 Stomach acid can creep up your throat when lying down, and your body will focus on breaking down the food instead of healing your body.
 If you need to eat before bed, keep it easy for your body to digest with a smoothie or soup.

 2. Double Dipping in the Bedroom

 Your bedroom should be a place of rest and relaxation.
 When we use beds to do work, play video games or even fold laundry, we are redefining that space to be active.
 Remove TVs, clutter, and extra lights from the room to encourage a mindset focused on relaxation.
 Keep food, work, and chores in the living areas of your home.